 Our goal is to dramatically change the timeline and effectiveness of cyber defense via integration, automation, and information sharing.

 Our approach is to rapidly and iteratively execute a series of reference implementations, each exploring specific use cases in order to:

 - Prove concepts using integrations of commercial products

 - Provide insights into potential challenges

-- Identify gaps in technology, availability of commercial solutions, policies and standards
+- Identify gaps in technology, the availability of commercial solutions, policies, and standards

 - Gather requirements to facilitate appropriate standards development